Airblader/leftpad-i18n/README.md

 leftPad(12, 3, 0);      // '012'
 ```

-Of course, the true power of leftpad-i18n comes into play with the additional +rtl+ flag:
+Of course, the true power of leftpad-i18n comes into play with the additional `rtl` flag:

 ```
 leftPad('Foo', 5, ' ', true); // 'Foo  '